Saint-Éphrem-de-Beauce: Flag origin

 It incorporates the same colours as the French flag as a sign of the community's French identity.
 The three green maple leaves on a white background represent its maple country location, while the number three is for the founding communities of Saint-Isidore, Sainte-Marie and Beauceville.
 The flag was adopted in 1955.

+Geography

+Saint-Éphrem-de-Beauce lies to the south-west of Saint-Georges, on the banks of the Rivière des Hamel, which flows from the south-west of the municipality towards the north-east, where it meets the Bras Saint-Victor, which crosses the municipality from south to north.

+The municipality covers an area of approximately 120 square kilometres.

 Economy

 Some important industries are there so: